silitics/rugpi/www/docs/guide/over-the-air-updates.md

 The usual partition layout of a Rugpi installation comprises seven partitions:

 - Partition 1: Contains the bootloader configuration for switching between the A and B set.
-- Partition 2: The `/boot` partition of the A set.
+- Partition 2: The boot partition of the A set.
-- Partition 3: The `/boot` partition of the B set.
+- Partition 3: The boot partition of the B set.
-- Partition 4: The extended MBR for the additional partitions.
-- Partition 5: The root partition of the A set.
+- Partition 4: The root partition of the A set.
-- Partition 6: The root partition of the B set.
+- Partition 5: The root partition of the B set.
-- Partition 7: Contains any persistent state (see [State Management](./state-management)).
+- Partition 6: Contains any persistent state (see [State Management](./state-management)).

 The bootloader configuration specifies the default set of partitions.
 We call the other, non-default set, the *spare set*.